The Herbert Benson, MD

 All attendees of The Herbert Benson, MD Course in Mind Body Medicine will be provided with an online syllabus.

-All sessions will be recorded as they are live streamed and placed in the online course video library, so that registrants can review them at their convenience.
-The video library will be available to all registrants for 60 days after the conclusion of the course.
+All sessions and workshops will be recorded as they are live streamed and placed in the online course video library, so that participants can view the programs for which they registered at their convenience.
+The video library will be available for 90 days after the conclusion of the course.

 Accreditation